RobertSchuller/RobertSchuller/README.md

 - 👋 Hi, I’m @RobertSchuller
 - 👀 I’m interested in learning new stuff.
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently learning C#, JavaScript, CSS.
-- 📫 How to reach me robert.srg02 @gmail.com
+- 📫 How to reach me: robert.srg02@gmail.com

 <!---
 RobertSchuller/RobertSchuller is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.